-If a student leaves the health science center through (1) withdrawal, (2) dismissal, or (3) leave of absence, the following procedure should be followed:
+If a student leaves the health science center through (1) withdrawal, (2) dismissal, or (3) leave

-Inform the Director of Admissions and Student Services of the school who will issue the student a Withdrawal/Leave of Absence form and an Official Student Clearance Form.
-(The Director of Admissions and Student Services will notify the Office of the Registrar that the student is in the process of withdrawing from the institution).
+Inform the Director of Student and Academic Services of the school who will issue the student a Withdrawal/Leave of Absence form and an Official Student Clearance Form.
+(The Director of Student and Academic Services will notify the Office of the Registrar that the student is in the process of withdrawing from the institution).